anschelalmog/SDRML_project/README.md

 Our experiments reveal several insights:
 - The lookahead critic substantially improves learning stability and performance in environments with Gaussian demand patterns
+- The lookahead critic also shows modest improvements in environments with sinusoidal demand patterns, as evidenced by better evaluation metrics
 - Performance varies across different demand types, with some configurations maximizing profit while others demonstrating more stable behavior

 ![Accumulative Rewards Comparison](assets/accumulative_rewards.png)